johnboiles/pi-rtlsdr-igate-docker/README.md

     docker run --privileged -e MYCALL=YOURCALLHERE -e APRS_PASSWORD=YOURPASSWORDHERE -e LATITUDE=30.1234 -e LONGITUDE=-90.1234 -e COMMENT="RaspberryPi + RTL-SDR + Direwolf" -it johnboiles/pi-rtlsdr-igate

+OR you can use a connected NMEA GPS to send position packets by setting the NMEA_GPS environment variable

+    docker run --privileged -e MYCALL=YOURCALLHERE -e APRS_PASSWORD=YOURPASSWORDHERE -e NMEA_GPS=/dev/ttyACM0 -e COMMENT="RaspberryPi + RTL-SDR + Direwolf" -it johnboiles/pi-rtlsdr-igate

+OR you can use a running gpsd instance by setting the GPSD_HOST (and optional GPSD_PORT) environment variables.
+You can use `dockerhost` to point back to the host machine.
+Note that you must use `--net=host` to access gpsd at `localhost`.

+    docker run --privileged -e MYCALL=YOURCALLHERE -e APRS_PASSWORD=YOURPASSWORDHERE -e GPSD_HOST=localhost --net=host -e COMMENT="RaspberryPi + RTL-SDR + Direwolf" -it johnboiles/pi-rtlsdr-igate

 ## systemd script

 I've also included a systemd script which makes it easy to have the RaspberryPi start the IGate.
 To use it copy the systemd file to the appropriate location.